wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 The data that we needed to serve lived in Databricks, and we needed to find a way to make it available to the API in a secure, cost efficient and scalable manner.

-At this point there were a few options, but the path of least resistance was to serve the data directly form Databricks using the SQL warehouse.
+The response time for the API didn't need to be too fast, with up to 5 seconds being acceptable performance .We decided to test serving the data directly form the Databricks SQL warehouse.

-It would be very irresponsible from us to not check if the SQL warehouse was capable of handling the load before integrating it in the API, so this is what this post all about.

-In this post we test the SQL Warehouse to see if it can sustain a load of up to 300 concurrent requests for two different queries.
-We review if this a sustainable solutions in terms of scalability and cost.
+In this post we test the SQL Warehouse to see if it can sustain a high load concurrent queries.
+We review its capacity to scale and cost.

 ## Methodology